×

 What do people appreciate most about the culture in Thailand?

 "Expats in Thailand appreciate the incredible hospitality and helpful nature of the locals, as well as the diverse range of cultural festivals, customs and cuisines.
 They also cherish the natural beauty of the country, from its islands and jungles to its mountains and beaches.
 They enjoy the laid-back attitude of life in Thailand, with the focus on family and having fun.
-In addition, expats in Thailand find the low cost of living and the ease of integration into the culture to be both comforting and rewarding," explained one foreigner living in Thailand.
+In addition, expats in Thailand find the low cost of living and the ease of integration into the culture to be both comforting and rewarding," explained one expat living in Thailand.

 View More Answers